 How are Gemmule produced?

-Gemmule is produced by few genus of freshwater sponges such as Spongilla and some marine species including ficulina ficus, sea sponges, and other poriferans, which produces gemmules to survive in the unfavorable conditions and to germinate and produce new sponges.
+Gemmule is produced by few genus of freshwater sponges such as Spongilla and some marine species including ficulina ficus, sea sponges, and other poriferans, which produces gemmules to survive in the unfavourable conditions and to germinate and produce new sponges.

 During gemmule formation, the archaeocytes- totipotent cells, which are loaded with food material in the form of glycoprotein or lipoprotein get combined into a mass.
-An Amoebocytes – a cell with motility, move and surround the central mass of archaeocytes and starts to secrete a thick solid chitin around archaeocytes and forms a layer around it.
+An amoebocyte – a cell with motility, move and surround the central mass of archaeocytes and starts to secrete thick solid chitin around archaeocytes and forms a layer around it.
 Amphidisc spicules are secreted by sclera oblasts in between the internal and external membranes.
 A completely formed gemmule is normal in size, hardball like structure, having a mass of food loaded with reproductive cells, which are embedded in a double membrane layered thick envelope with amphidisc spicules in between.
-There is a minute opening called Micropyle through which the cells come out during development in favorable conditions.
+There is a minute opening called Micropyle through which the cells come out during development in favourable conditions.

 During autumn, freshwater sponges die by leaving behind numerous gemmules.
 These gemmules produced by the sponges remain active by withstanding unfavourable environmental conditions both in winter and summer season.
 Gemmules begin to develop into new sponges when there is an availability of an abundance of water.